Study Abroad (ArchSt 4411)

 Experiencing building is not the same as looking at a slide presentation in a dark classroom or like looking at a painting in a museum.
 Paintings are meant to be looked at; architecture should be lived in.
 Buildings reveal themselves slowly; they must be seen at different times of the day and under different conditions, in sunlight and darkness, in fog and rain.
 But above all architecture should not be experienced from one static point of view, but rather through movement through it.
 Another characteristic of great architecture is the balance in the constant relationship between the single parts and the whole.
 This represents a desire for synthesis, which seeks decorative values not so much through ornamentation as in the interplay of volumes and surfaces, by emphasizing structure and constructive aspirations.
 The devices in civic design, which can be experienced only by walking through the three-dimensional architecture of traditional cities, derives chiefly from the notion that the space in between the buildings is as important as the buildings themselves.

-Contact Dr. Schwarz with questions or for more information.
+Contact your advisor for more information.